ironfisto/ironfisto.github.io/index.markdown

 ---
 Hi, I am Mukul Lohar 👋

-🌍Currently, working as Senior Application Security Engineer at [**TOKOPEDIA**](https://tokopedia.com)

-I am keen intrested in building and hacking the future technology in the blockchain and multiplanetary systems.I am looking for opportunity where I can be involved in designing high distributed secure application architecture.
+I am a Senior Product Security Engineer with expertise in threat modeling, secure code review, and penetration testing across large-scale cloud and on-prem systems.
+Beyond my professional work, I am deeply passionate about the intersection of space security and emerging technologies in AR/VR, exploring how immersive systems and critical infrastructures can be secured for the future.
+With a proven track record in bug bounty research for companies like Facebook and Google, I bring both hands-on technical depth and forward-looking curiosity to every challenge I take on.
 ---

 **EXPLORING**